jaco-vanderbyl/adventofcode/README.md

 Answer: 72263011
 2023 Day6 Puzzle2, Question: How many ways can you beat the record in this one much longer race?
 Answer: 46173809
+2023 Day7 Puzzle1, Question: What are the total winnings?
+Answer: 249390788
+2023 Day7 Puzzle2, Question: What are the total winnings using Jokers?
+Answer: 248750248
 ```